ahoarfrost/Goldschmidt2020/README.md

 <img src="EnvBiomePCAplot.png" width="75%" />
 </p>

-**Figure 2:** PCA visualization of the LookingGlass embedding output for DNA sequences from the ten standard environmental packages (as defined by the MIxS sequencing metadata standards); embeddings of sequences from different environmental contexts are distinct from one another (Permanova P<10e-16)
+**Figure 2:** PCA visualization of the LookingGlass embedding output for DNA sequences from the ten standard environmental packages (as defined by the MIxS sequencing metadata standards); embeddings of sequences from different environmental contexts are distinct from one another (Permanova P<10<sup>-16</sup>)

+## Future directions - mining metagenomes for unannotated microbial dark matter

+LookingGlass predicts function and captures homology among sequences, even when the sequence similarity between homologous sequences is low.
+It is thus likely that a downstream model can be fine-tuned to predict a function of interest, even if the sequence similarity among homologs is below the threshold of detection for state-of-the-art alignment tools.

+Oxidoreductases (EC number 1.-.-.-) are an ancient group of proteins that are widely distributed across the tree of life, and thus are highly divergent such that the sequence similarity of functional homologs in distant branches of the tree of life have very low sequence similarity.
+Annotation of novel oxidoreductases in the environment can thus be difficult or impossible using traditional alignment tools, which cannot infer function at low sequence similarity.

+We fine-tuned the LookingGlass model to identify oxidoreductase sequences.
+This fine-tuned "EC1 classifier" can recognize oxidoreductases from functional groups not yet seen in the training set with 88% accuracy, suggesting the EC1 classifier is a generally useful tool for identifying oxidoreductases from environmental samples, whether or not those sequences can be annotated by traditional approaches.
+Future work is focusing on applying this model to environmental metagenomes to direct gene-targeted assembly of novel oxidoreductase genes.